ehsaniara/delay-box/README.md

   <img src="docs/delay-box-logo.png" alt="scheduler logo"/>
 </p>

-**DelayBox** is a High Throughput Distributed Task Scheduler ⚡.
+**DelayBox** is a High Throughput Distributed **ONE-TIME** Task Scheduler ⚡.
 It is an advanced system designed to manage and execute a vast number of tasks across a distributed network of servers with **sub-second accuracy**.
 Built on top of the **Redis** database, it leverages Redis's high-speed in-memory data store 🔥 for quick access and efficient task management.

 This scheduler ensures optimal performance and reliability by utilizing protobuf for efficient data serialization.
 It can feature intelligent load balancing, dynamic scaling, and fault tolerance to handle high volumes of concurrent tasks without bottlenecks.